roman-milk/roman-milk.github.io/surrounded.md

  "Thanks!"
 Elise replied.

  Minutes later, I was driving home with Katie and Amanda.
 Amanda's plan was to unload stuff and then drive Katie home, but somehow I knew things wouldn't be so simple.
 With Katie, it never was.
-Report_Story #4